Segmentation

 Rolling averages

-Post-processing with rolling averages is useful to "smooth" your result charts.
+Post-processing with rolling averages is useful for "smoothing" your result charts.

-The overall trend is more readable with post-processing.
+The overall trend is easier to read with post-processing.

 Cumulative sum